 By Arts & Culture Editor Joan Kirschner

 Joan Kirschner is a Boston area writer/blogger who reviews books, museum exhibitions, theater, film, music, and travel experiences.
 Her commentary previously appeared on SonsiWoman.com, UllaPopken.com, WomenofGloucesterCounty.com, Trazzler.com, and IndieReader.com.
 She attributes a lifelong love of reading and cultural events to parents who encouraged her interests early on.
 Joan began as a retail and mail order catalog copywriter when typewriters, carbon paper, X-Acto knives, and hot glue were found in advertising offices everywhere.
 She advanced through the ranks and changes in technology, eventually taking on corporate communications, social media, and digital advertising and promotion.
 She managed and mentored younger writers, acquired skills in art direction, and had responsibility for print and digital communications reaching millions of customers.
 Surrounded by the babble of languages in Manhattan and Brooklyn and sympathizing with the challenges of non-English speakers, she earned a certificate in the Teaching of English as Second Language (TESOL) and began teaching and tutoring adults and college students.
-Joan now works part-time in grants administration, freelances occasionally, and covers books and the arts at No Shortage of Words.
+Joan now works part-time in grants administration, freelances occasionally, reviews books and the arts at No Shortage of Words and shares observations on the day-to-day at Musings at Random.